nikitavoloboev/data/docs/travel/events.md

 # Events

-I love meeting new people whether it be through traveling, attending events or having conversations with people online.
+I love meeting new people.
 Best places to meet people are usually events of some kind.
-As well as asking to meet for coffee.
+As well as asking to meet for coffee or just a virtual call.

 I add any person I found interesting to [my contacts](../macOS/apps/contacts.md).
-[Guild](https://beta.guild.host/) is a great tool for making web pages of events to attend.
+[Luma](https://lu.ma/) is my preferred way to organize events.
+[Guild](https://beta.guild.host/) seems nice too.

 ## Links